ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/postpartum_depression/index.rst

 Frequency
 """""""""

-Ratios of maternal hemorrhage mortality and incidence are defined in the table below.
-These values should represent the probability that a simulant experiences a postpartum depression episode **at the time of birth** in our simulation (see the :ref:`pregnancy model <other_models_pregnancy>` for details).
+This incidence value should represent the probability that a simulant experiences a postpartum depression episode **at the time of birth** in our simulation (see the :ref:`pregnancy model <other_models_pregnancy>` for details).

 .. list-table:: Ratio per birth
    :header-rows: 1